 Snacking gets a bad rap.
 Some kids snack too much.
 Some kids choose the wrong kind of snacks.
-And, it’s true that some parents don’t have a good handle on snacking.
+It’s true that some parents don’t have a good handle on snacking.
 That is, they don’t have healthy snacks at the ready, and they don’t have a snack strategy.

 The Truth about Snacking

 Unfortunately, for many kids, snacks are NOT working.
 Part of this is the type of snack food they are eating, but the other factor is the lack of strategy behind them.

 Children snack about four times per day, and snacks account for 27% of a child’s total caloric intake, according to a large survey of US children published in 2010.

 On average, kids reach for cookies, chips and other treats most often, which total up to about 600 calories per day (168 more calories than the average snacker in the 1970s).

 Think your child is eating all day?
 Well, he might be, as this report draws attention to the fact that some children are eating up to 10 times a day.